CSA-OCP-GER/unicorn/challenges.scheduling.md

 $ kubectl get nodes --show-labels
 ```

-Now, we are goin to deploy a pod with node affinity:
+Now, we are going to deploy a pod with node affinity:

 ```yaml
 apiVersion: v1